Raw nuts are one food that everyone seems to agree are very healthy to eat!

 Where to Buy Quality Soaked Raw Nuts and Nut Butters

 Check out my shopping guide for quality suppliers of soaked nuts and nut butters.
 We use 4-5 jars of soaked nut butters in our home every single month.
 Our family favorites are soaked pecan butter, soaked macadamia nut butter, soaked hazelnut butter, soaked almond butter, and soaked 4 nut blend.

 How to Soak Raw Nuts

-If you like to eat raw nuts whole, soaking them yourself first is an easy process.
-Below is a recipe on how to soak raw nuts of various kinds followed by a video demonstrating the process.
+If you like to eat raw nuts whole, soaking them yourself first is very easy!
+Below is a recipe on how to soak the 10 most popular raw nuts followed by a video demonstrating the basic process.